87lopesandrade/DEVELOPMENT-OF-THE-FREE-FORM-SURFACE/APPENDIX B.md

+# APPENDIX B – DEVELOPMENT OF THE OFFSET SURFACE

 ## 2.1.
 Defining each component of the partial derivatives $\frac{\partial\vec{S}(u,v)}{\partial{u}}$ and $\frac{\partial\vec{S}(u,v)}{\partial{v}}$ as described in Eqs.
 17 and Eq.
 18, respectively:

 Sxu = Derivative(Sx,u,1)<br>